 Physical rehabilitation is a complex process, which may involve family members and close friends as well as the patient.
-A dedicated team of highly trained rehabilitation professionals provides each patient with:
+A dedicated team of highly trained professionals provides each patient with:

 Our rehabilitation services are offered through an interdisciplinary team of: